-A half-dozen heads spun to Efran, who almost choked laughing on his mouthful.
-When he had swallowed, he said, "He was working his mouth, all right, but it wasn't to get me between his teeth, it was to get me to the back of his throat where the bone was stuck."
+A half-dozen heads spun to Efran, who almost choked on his mouthful laughing.
+Swallowing, he said, "He was working his mouth, all right, but it wasn't to get me between his teeth, it was to get me to the back of his throat where the bone was stuck."
 He nodded to the whale bone making the rounds.
 "Now eat," he told Donovan.